codedbycass/codedbycass/README.md

 ## Currently working on:
 - A podcast website for a client
-- A full stack api using the MERN stack, voice memo API's, and data visualization that allows users to document their days and see their habits in retrospect.
+- A web based application using the MERN stack, voice memo API's, and data visualization that allows users to document their days and see their habits in retrospect.
 It's not a habit tracker app, but more of a self-reflection app that emphasizes documenting your day and gathering data points on yourself to learn about your habitual/unconscious habits better!
 - Community building with fellow WOC developers in the Philadelphia area!
 [Connect with me to learn more](cassandramanotham@gmail.com)

 ## Skills